Customer Due Diligence Checklist by Industry Sector

 What is the difference between KYC and customer due diligence?

-Do estate agents need to verify both the buyer and the seller?
+Do real estate agents need to verify both the buyer and the seller?

 How often should CDD records be updated?

 The frequency depends on the risk level assigned to the customer.
-For SDD customers, a review every 3 to 5 years is generally acceptable.
+For simplified verification customers, a review every 3 to 5 years is generally acceptable.
 For standard CDD, an annual review is recommended practice.
-For EDD customers, reviews should occur at least every 6 months, with additional reviews triggered by significant events.
+For ECDD customers, reviews should occur at least every 6 months, with additional reviews triggered by significant events.

-Are small accountancy firms subject to the same CDD requirements as banks?
+Are small firms subject to the same CDD requirements as banks?

-Yes, the same underlying regulations apply.
-However, the risk-based approach means that the intensity and extent of measures should be proportionate to the firm's size, nature, and the risks it faces.
+Yes, the same underlying AML/CTF Act obligations apply to all reporting entities regardless of size.
+However, the risk-based approach means that the intensity and extent of measures should be proportionate to the firm's size, nature, and the ML/TF risks it faces.
 Small firms may have simpler procedures, but they must still identify clients, verify identity, assess risk, and maintain records.
-HMRC or the relevant professional body supervises compliance.
+AUSTRAC supervises compliance for all reporting entities.

 Build a robust CDD framework for your sector

 Customer due diligence is a legal requirement, not an optional extra.
-Non-compliance exposes firms to regulatory fines, criminal prosecution, and reputational damage.
+Non-compliance exposes firms to regulatory fines, civil penalties, and reputational damage.
 But CDD does not have to be a bottleneck.
 By structuring your checks according to sector-specific risk profiles and automating document verification, you can maintain full compliance while keeping onboarding efficient.
+Our platform processes over 180,000 documents per month with 98.7% OCR accuracy and a fraud detection rate of 94.8%, delivering a 67% cost reduction compared to manual CDD processes.
 CheckFile.ai helps regulated businesses automate identity and document verification across all sectors.
 Contact us to discuss how our solution fits your due diligence workflows.